 Let’s dive into these examples.
 Tide detergent is already a well-known brand.
 However, you’ll often see other cleaning supplies that contain Tide.
 Since these products know that consumers love Tide detergent, they’ve worked with the company to include Tide as an ingredient and help promote their product.

 This works both ways, though.
-When Tide is included as an ingredient in another company’s product, it receives even more promotion for their own brand.
+Including Tide as an ingredient in another company’s product, it receives even more promotion for their own brand.
 So essentially, the financial deal struck between the two companies is mutually beneficial.

 Arm & Hammer is another popular ingredient brand.
 You’ll see products like cat litter, toothpaste, and more that contain Arm & Hammer baking soda.
 Splenda sweetener is another ingredient brand that consumers will commonly see promoted among other products.